yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Patient**
  - **Address - unknown or no permanent abode** - is there a standard representation of the address which could be used in this case?
+ - **Religious Affiliation** (Care Connect Extension) - this is a difficult field to provide definitive guidance on.
+In general it is useful to populate if possible, and for some scenarios it may be extremely important (eg End of Life, and certain aspects of community and social care).
+In other scenarios however it may be considered unnecessary and intrusive information.
+Therefore optional, to allow appropriate discretion to be applied.
+However there is a case for Must Support.

+  - **Individual Requirements** - Care Connect (and FHIR) allows for capturing information about "communication", however this focuses on languanges.
+There are other important aspects to be aware of when dealing with certain patients - for example cognative abilities, mobility, etc. PRSB has been doing work on "Individual Requirements" to better consider this.
+Do we need an additional extension to allow this information to be captured?

 ## **Organisation**
  - **Type** - a good list of organisation types has been found on the ODS search page: <https://odsportal.digital.nhs.uk/Organisation/Search>.
 It has been pasted in, but does anyone know its actual origins (NHS Data Dictionary)?
 Also need to confirm the codes - as those on this screen do not match those in the ODS extracts.
 Also need to confirm the relationship between Organisations / Sites etc - are all the codes relevant here?
 Once all clarified then could potentially make this a Mandatory field.